+I’ve been writing about the minimalist lifestyle for a few years already, getting comments and messages from readers.
 Some people ask how to start the journey of becoming minimalist.
 Others ask, what and how to do when you are already on this path, to feel even better.
-There are no universal guidance or tools.
-To each of us different words speaks, different ideas moves us.
+In this article, I’ll try to answer those questions.

 Which items do you use?